Jun 3, 2016

-Vogue's products are sold in the United States and in 38 other countries, Johnson & Johnson said in a statement on Thursday.
+Vogue's products are sold in the United States and 38 other countries, Johnson & Johnson said in a statement.

-The transaction, slated to close in the third quarter, is not expected to have an impact on the company's 2016 sales or earnings forecasts.
+The transaction, slated to close in the third quarter, is not expected to affect the company's 2016 sales or earnings forecasts, it said.

-Unilever, Henkel, L'Oréal and other companies had submitted first-round bids in an auction for Vogue, people familiar with the matter told Reuters in May.
+Unilever NV, Henkel & Co KgaA AG, L'Oréal SA and other companies had submitted first-round bids in an auction for Vogue, people familiar with the matter told Reuters in May.

 © Thomson Reuters 2022 All rights reserved.